 As such, we are constantly confronted with the means of documentation (e.g., cameras, phones, keyboards, etc.) as well as the documents themselves, leading us to assume that we are always being recorded.
 As Nathan has stated before, the consequence is that our present is increasingly lived as a potential document; the present is now always a future past.
 A condition that can be described as “documentary vision.”

 Spotify, the music streaming service that syncs with one’s Facebook account, offers an excellent example of the pathway by which ambient documentation leads to documentary vision.
-Spotify users sign up using their Facebook profile, and then watch as what their music choices are published to Facebook in a stream that also includes what their friends are listening to, watching, and reading.
+Spotify users sign up using their Facebook profile, and then watch as what their music choices are published to Facebook in a stream that also includes what their friends are listening to, watching, and reading, plus the great thing about it is that those who haven’t used Spotify yet can get a spotify promotion their first month.
 Friends can then comment on a user’s choices, serving as a constant reminder of pervasive documentation.

 We, of course, make choices with this in mind.
 What music makes me look good?
 What selections, when documented for all to see, will make the best impression?
 This could mean, for example, Top40 is out and Pitchfork darlings are in—or vice versa—depending, of course, on the social circle one is performing for.
 Newspapers such as the Washington Post and The Guardian are now similarly tracked by Facebook.
 Will I click on a certain newspaper article if I know my choice will be documented and disseminated?
 Or, will my reading habits change?
 Similar questions can be asked in light of Foursquare or Facebook Places: Will I choose the same bar whether or not I intend to “check in?”